 Why Buy Life Insurance for a Child?

 One other advantage of buying life insurance for children is that rates are based on age and health.
 A young healthy child will have low costs.
 Imagine if your parents had bought life insurance for you, would that make your life easier?
 As people get older their chances of developing illnesses increases, and life insurance policies may require medical exams, or result in higher premiums.
 Taking care of a whole life policy for kids while they are young will provide them with a safety net later, at a low cost now.
 It will also offer protection if they ever die.

 - Do you have a good health insurance plan to protect your children and your family?
 A good health insurance plan is a good way to ensure their health and prevent some diseases.
 Also, consider dental insurance and other supplemental insurance plans.
 Good health leads to longer healthier lives and peace of mind.

-- Would you use a whole life child insurance policy as a savings fund for them?
+- Would you use a whole life insurance policy as a savings fund for them?

 - What are your risks?
 Accidents happen to anyone, but do you have specific health risks you are worried about?